Updated – Originally published June 30, 2022

 Take advantage of safe tech

-GPS-enabled basic phones and watches can give parents peace of mind while letting their children explore safe places.
+GPS-enabled safe phones and watches can give parents peace of mind while letting their children explore.
 Parents can use these digital tools to know where their children are without being physically present.

-Look for trackers that allow young children to send messages to their parents if they need help or want to check-in.
+Look for trackers that allow kids to send messages to their parents if they need help or want to check-in.

 Examples of Unstructured Play